emres8/beatiful-zeros/ALGORITHM.md

 ##### Subcase 2: C > k
 In this case changing any bit < C-k would not give a solution.
 Suppose we changed the bit t, which is among the first C-k-1.
 Then we would change each bit of the form (2k+1)n + t.
 So, among the last C bits, t^th bit would change.
 This bit would flip k others, so the last bit to be flipped would be t+k < C-1, hence the last bit would not flip.
 So any possible solution would require changing the bits >= C-k. <br>

 So, for all cases, we know exactly which bits would provide us with possible solves Then, the only remaining task is to calculate the cost of each solution, and find the minimum.
 Please note that this algorithm does not directly turn each bit to 0, but only calculates the minimum cost of doing so in its current state.
 However, turning each bit to 0, given the optimal solution is also an O(n) operation, so it does not hurt the complexity.
-Space complexity stays the same.
+Space complexity stays at O(n).

-As the proof of correctness by cases is informal, this algorithm is stated as a prototype.